chriszhangusc/soundnode-redux/README.md

 # In webpack.config.js modulesDirectories tells webpack to look for modules and create alias for those modules in these folders.

-use heroku config:set command to set all environment variables
+#use heroku 'config:set KEY=VALUE' command to set all environment variables